 Disadvantages of Manual Payment Cycle Management

-According to an article from Forbes, if you don’t use automation on your billing, you are most likely spending $8 or more per invoice.
+If you don’t use automation on your billing, you are most likely spending $8 or more per invoice.
 This is due to several factors.
 The most obvious one is the fact that manual data entry consumes more time.

 However, the dilemma doesn’t end there.
 Your AP team will then have to get approval and initiate payments after.
 Because everything is manual, this process can easily lead to potential errors, miscalculations, and incorrect charges.

 Even small businesses might have hundreds or thousands of invoices each month – it’s clear to see how relying on a manual payment management cycle adds so much time, employee hours, and the risk of human error and blunders.
-So the cost to businesses can be both financial and reputational.
+So, the cost to businesses can be both financial and reputational.

 Benefits of Automated Payment Cycle Management